 These are done to check for your thinking skills, mental health and your memory by doing cognitive assessments.

 Memory loss may not specifically result from Alzheimer’s.

-Therefore to diagnose Alzheimer’s a series of tests is done.
+Therefore a series of tests diagnose Alzheimer’s.

 Brain Imaging Scans